lihaoyi/mill-1/javapro.md

 In this article, we have looked at the ways in which Java build tools like Maven and Gradle fall short of Java's reputation as a performant and easy-to-use language with great IDE support.
-While the performance, usability, and IDE integrations with these build tools are _usable_, they are not _great_, and are far from what you would expect working within the application code of any Java codebase.
+While the performance, usability, and IDE integrations with these build tools are _ok_, they are not _great_, and are far from what you would expect working within the application code of any Java codebase.

-We then discussed the Mill build tool and how it is able to improve upon the shortcomings of tools like Maven or Gradle: 3-6x faster compiles, easier extensibility, and an IDE experience that allows you to navigate your build logic just as easily as any application code.
-While there is still room to improve, it nevertheless shows a significant step up from tools like Maven or Gradle.
+We then introduced the Mill build tool and how it is able to improve upon the shortcomings of tools like Maven or Gradle: 3-6x faster compiles, easier extensibility, and an IDE experience that allows you to navigate your build logic and as easily as any Java library.
+While there is still room to improve on all counts, it nevertheless shows a significant step up from tools like Maven or Gradle.

 JVM build tools definitely have a lot of room to improve.
 While Mill takes some baby steps